pydantic/mcp-run-python/README.md

 - **Asynchronous Support**: Runs async code properly
 - **Error Handling**: Provides detailed error reports for debugging

+_(This code was previously part of [Pydantic AI](https://github.com/pydantic/pydantic-ai) but was moved to a separate repo to make it easier to maintain.)_

 ## Usage

 To use this server, you must have both Python and [Deno](https://deno.com/) installed.